usnistgov/SCT4AFM/README.md

 [Joshua Lubell](https://www.nist.gov/people/joshua-lubell) (NIST)

 ### Licensing
-This software is the product of the National Institute of Standards and Technology.
-Refer to the LICENSE.md file for terms of use.
+Contents of this repository were developed by National Institute of Standards and Technology along with various partners.
+Refer to the LICENSE.md file in the subdirectory for each set of content for the contributors and terms of use of that content.

 ## Repository Status